Esophageal cancer: United States

-In the United States, esophageal cancer is the seventh-leading cause of cancer death among males (making up 4% of the total).
-The National Cancer Institute estimated there were about 18,000 new cases and more than 15,000 deaths from esophageal cancer in 2013 (the American Cancer Society estimated that during 2014, about 18,170 new esophageal cancer cases would be diagnosed, resulting in 15,450 deaths).
+In the United States, esophageal cancer is the seventh-leading cause of cancer-related deaths among males (making up 4% of the total).
+The National Cancer Institute estimated that there were about 18,000 new cases and more than 15,000 deaths from esophageal cancer in 2013; the American Cancer Society estimated that during 2014, about 18,170 new esophageal cancer cases would be diagnosed, resulting in 15,450 deaths.

 The squamous-cell carcinoma type is more common among African American males with a history of heavy smoking or alcohol use.
 Until the 1970s, squamous-cell carcinoma accounted for the vast majority of esophageal cancers in the United States.
 In recent decades, incidence of adenocarcinoma of the esophagus (which is associated with Barrett's esophagus) steadily rose in the United States to the point that it has now surpassed squamous-cell carcinoma.
-In contrast to squamous-cell carcinoma, esophageal adenocarcinoma is more common in Caucasian men (over the age of 60) than it is in African Americans.
+In contrast to squamous-cell carcinoma, esophageal adenocarcinoma is more common in white American men (over the age of 60) than it is in African Americans.
 Multiple reports indicate esophageal adenocarcinoma incidence has increased during the past 20 years, especially in non-Hispanic white men.
 Esophageal adenocarcinoma age-adjusted incidence increased in New Mexico from 1973 to 2002.
 This increase was found in non-Hispanic whites and Hispanics and became predominant in non-Hispanic whites.
 Esophageal cancer incidence and mortality rates for African Americans continue to be higher than the rate for Causasians.
-However, incidence and mortality of esophageal cancer has significantly decreased among African Americans since the early 1980s, whereas with Caucasians it has continued to increase.
+However, incidence and mortality of esophageal cancer has significantly decreased among African Americans since the early 1980s, whereas with whites it has continued to increase.
 Between 1975 and 2004, incidence of the adenocarcinoma type increased among white American males by over 460% and among white American females by 335%.